INDATACORE/SkyID-Android/README.md

 The Sky Identification SDK is composed of two main components :
 - **Sky Document Analysis Component:** ocerize the identity-documents  and automatically extract personal information
-- **the Sky Face Recognition Component:**  verify the liveness and the identity of the person holding the identity-document.
+- **Sky Face Recognition Component:**  verify the liveness and the identity of the person holding the identity-document.

 #### Sky Document Analysis